ompl/pyplusplus/README.txt

-pyplusplus - Boost.Python code generator
+Py++ - Boost.Python code generator
 ========================================

-pyplusplus is a code generator for Boost.Python that simplifies writing Python bindings of a C/C++ library.
+Py++ is a code generator for Boost.Python that simplifies writing Python bindings of a C/C++ library.
 The tool is implemented as a Python module which is controlled by a user script.